https://experts.umn.edu/en/persons/kristin-n-crouseORCID more info

-I am a PhD Candidate in the Biological Anthropology program at the University of Minnesota.
-My research involves using agent-based models combined with field research to test a broad range of hypotheses in biology.
-I have created a model, B3GET, which simulates the evolution of virtual organisms to better understand the relationships between growth and development, life history and reproductive strategies, mating strategies, foraging strategies, and how ecological factors drive these relationships.
-I also conduct field research to better model the behavior of these virtual organisms.
-Here I am pictured with Jane Goodall in Gombe National Park, Tanzania in 2016.
-I am also an avid cyclist and participate locally in cycling races, including track and cyclocross, and earned 1st place at a Minnesota State Championship race (Women’s 4 Scratch) in 2018.
+I am a Postdoctoral Associate in the Ecology, Evolution and Behavior department at the University of Minnesota.
+My research involves using agent-based models combined with lab and field research to test a broad range of hypotheses in biology.
+I am currently developing an agent-based model of animal cell systems to investigate the epigenetic mechanisms that influence cell behavior.
+For my PhD work, I created a model, B3GET, which simulates the evolution of virtual primates to better understand the relationships between growth and development, life history and reproductive strategies, mating strategies, foraging strategies, and how ecological factors drive these relationships.
+I have also conducted fieldwork to inform the modeled behavior of these virtual organisms.
+Here I am pictured with an adult male gelada in Ethiopia!

-I specialize in writing agent-based models for both research in and the teaching of subjects including: biology, genetics, evolution, demography, and behavior.
+I specialize in creating agent-based models of biological systems for research and education in genetics, evolution, demography, ecology, and behavior.

 This model replicates the Axelrod prisoner’s dilemma tournaments.
 The model takes as input a file of strategies and pits them against each other to see who achieves the best payoff in the end.
 Change the payoff structure to see how it changes the tournament outcome!

 BEGET Classic includes previous versions used in the classroom and for publication.
 Please check out the latest version of B3GET here, which has several user-friendly features such as directly importing and exporting genotype and population files.